Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates: Results

-\textbf{Bulges and dips at sector boundaries}\\ Genetic drift in the equation for~$f$ leads to local extinctions of one of the strains and the formation of sector boundaries~\cite{korolev:review}; see Fig.~\ref{fig:model_works}.
+Genetic drift in the equation for~$f$ leads to local extinctions of one of the strains and the formation of sector boundaries~\cite{korolev:review}; see Fig.~\ref{fig:model_works}.
 When these boundaries separate strains with different chirality,~$h(t,x)$ develops this characteristic shape that ultimately controls the competition between the strains.
 For simplicity, we first discuss the behavior of two strains with exactly opposite chiralities~($f^*=1/2$).
 In this special case, the mirror symmetry ensures that the boundaries between the strains do not have a net bias and, therefore, remain stationary when~$\frac{\partial h}{\partial x}=0$.

 The dynamics of a strain boundary depends on whether the chiral biases of the strains point towards or away from it.
 We term a boundary an in-flow boundary when the strains move towards each other, i.e. the left-handed strain is to the right of the boundary, and the right-handed strain is to the left of the boundary~(Fig.~\ref{fig:bulges_boundaries}).
 Boundaries with the opposite arrangement of the strains are termed out-flow boundaries.